SECURE 2.0 Act: What you should know

 For those who are already retired or are approaching retirement age, there are a lot of important updates to be aware of, especially to required minimum distributions (RMDs) and catch-up contributions.
 Here are the key points to know:

-• RMDs: As of January 1, 2023, the age at which owners of retirement accounts must start taking RMDs has increased to 73 (up from 72), and that number will increase again, to 75, starting in 2033.
+- RMDs: As of January 1, 2023, the age at which owners of retirement accounts must start taking RMDs has increased to 73 (up from 72), and that number will increase again, to 75, starting in 2033.
 Additionally, starting in 2023, the penalty for failing to take an RMD will decrease to 25% of the amount not taken — down from a 50% penalty pre-2.0.
-Furthermore, the penalty will be reduced to 10% for IRA owners who withdraw the RMD they hadn’t taken and submit a corrected tax return.
+Furthermore, the penalty will be reduced to 10% for IRA owners who withdraw the RMD they hadn’t taken and submit a corrected tax return, provided the IRA owner corrects the RMD underpayment and pays the reduced penalty within a two-year correction period.
 Two other changes to note: Roth accounts in employer plans will be exempt from RMD requirements beginning in 2024, and those who receive in-plan annuity payments that exceed the RMD amount can apply the excess to that year’s RMD.

-• Catch-up contributions: Beginning January 1, 2025, allowed catch-up contribution amounts will increase to up to $10,000 annually to a workplace plan; currently, that amount is $7,500.
-(Be warned, however, that if you make more than $145,000 in the prior calendar year, all catch-up contributions for those ages 50 and up will need to be made to a Roth plan in after-tax dollars.)
+- Catch-up contributions: Beginning January 1, 2025, allowed catch-up contribution amounts will increase to up to $10,000 annually to a workplace plan if you are age 60 through 63 and the plan permits this enhanced catch-up contribution limit.
+(Be warned, however, that if you make more than $145,000 in the prior calendar year, beginning in 2026, all catch-up contributions for those ages 50 and up will need to be made to a Roth plan in after-tax dollars.)
 The $1,000 catch-up limit for IRAs will be indexed to inflation starting in 2024 — meaning it could increase every year, depending on changes to cost of living.

-• Roth account matching: Under SECURE 2.0, employers can now offer employees the option to receive vested matching contributions to Roth accounts; this is a change from pre-2.0, where employer matching had to be done on a pre-tax basis.
+- Roth employer accounts: Under SECURE 2.0, employers can now offer employees the option to receive fully vested employer contributions on a Roth basis; this is a change from pre-2.0, where employer contributions had to be done on a pre-tax basis.

 If you’re still years away from retirement